d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 The direction of gravitational attraction emerges from the geometry of how $\Sigma$ varies in space — pointing toward higher $\Sigma$, which is toward the source.
 The force law is not put in by hand; it is the gradient of a scalar sum.
 This is why the Shell Theorem (section 2.7) works cleanly: inside a uniform shell $\Sigma$ is constant, its gradient is zero, and there is no force — not because force vectors cancel geometrically, but because the scalar field is flat and has no gradient to extract a direction from.

 **How this could have been seen during initial formulations.** Newton had no reason to factor $G$ because all he could measure was the combined constant.
 Cavendish measured $G$ by measuring the force between known masses — a two-source measurement by construction.
 Every subsequent measurement of $G$ has been a two-source measurement.
 The one-source amplitude $g$ was never accessible from those experiments.
-The factoring only becomes natural when the displacement geometry is made explicit: once you see that each mass sources its own scalar displacement field and the force is the gradient of their product, $G = g^2$ is the natural expression of two fields composing multiplicatively.
+The factoring only becomes natural when the displacement geometry is made explicit: once you see that each body carries its own scalar displacement field, with mass as the macroscopic bookkeeping of the underlying intra-nuclear sourcing, and the force is the gradient of their product, $G = g^2$ is the natural expression of two fields composing multiplicatively.

-The cleanest statement: $G$ is not a fundamental constant — it is the square of a more primitive amplitude $g$ that characterizes how strongly one unit of mass displaces the transport structure per unit distance.
+The cleanest statement: $G$ is not a fundamental constant — it is the square of a more primitive amplitude $g$ that characterizes how strongly one unit of mass packages transport displacement per unit distance.
 Everything that follows in this section is the unpacking of what $g$ is made of.

 ---